 Remember, software packages may boast between 97% and 99% accuracy, however, these rates are based on character errors, not word errors.

 Special fonts (typewriter), super small fonts (6pt), and low contrast text can all decrease the accuracy of the OCR software.
-Sometimes, OCR software won't be helpful to use at all.
+Sometimes, OCR software will not be helpful to use at all.
 For example, OCR software cannot recognize handwritten documents with any degree of accuracy.

 Getting a quality image is the first step in having the best and most accurate OCR experience.
 Consider such things as resolution, brightness, straightness, and discoloration before you scan your text.

 If your OCR'd text requires 100% accuracy, this can be done using the editing tools within the OCR software.
-This process can be quite labor intensive and time consuming.
-However, this is the best way to produce an exact copy of a text.
+This process can be labor intensive and time consuming, however, this is the best way to produce an exact copy of a text.